eralpship/web-dev-workshop/docs/tables.md

 }
 ```

-This table implementation is not too different than the previous other than generics and props.
-Has very few additions.
+This table implementation has very few additions, compared to the previous table implementation;

-- we detect the last row column, so we align it to right.
+- we detect the last row column and align it to the right
-- we added `sx={{ "&:last-child td, &:last-child th": { border: 0 } }}` to `TableRow` style.
-So that last row at the end would not render a separator border.
+- we add `sx={{ "&:last-child td, &:last-child th": { border: 0 } }}` to the `TableRow` style so that the last row would not render a bold separator border
-- Implemented the `onRowClicked` callback.
+- we implement the `onRowClicked` callback
-- Enabled `hover` for row elements
+- we enable `hover` for row elements
--

-Now let's implement this new `CommonDataTable` component in `ServiceAreaList`
+Now let's implement this new `CommonDataTable` component in `ServiceAreaList`:

 **src/components/ServiceAreaList.tsx**